imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Forced crop strategy - (c-force)

 In a forced crop strategy, the output image's dimension (height and width) is exactly the same as requested, no cropping takes place, but the aspect ratio is not preserved.
-It forcefully squeezes the original image to get it to fit completely within the output dimensions.
+It forcefully squeezes the original image to get it to fit completely within the output dimensions.&#x20;

 {% tabs %}
 {% tab title="Original" %}